Easy Lamb Curry

 This simple lamb or goat curry (you could use a shoulder of either here, as well as shanks and stew meat) is essentially the exact same recipe I used to run at the restaurant, just in a smaller size.
 It’s built for eaters of all types, and is very mild as far as heat goes.
 If you like your curry spicy, you can adjust the heat to your taste.

 Preferably, you want a slow-cooking cut here.
 Lamb or goat shoulder, shank, or stew meat from the next is my first choice.
-Meat from the leg can work, but won’t be quite as good as the other cuts mentioned as it lacks intramuscular fat.
+Meat from a leg of lamb can work, but won’t be quite as good as the other cuts mentioned as it lacks intramuscular fat.

 - Thick yogurt is a perfect way to cut the heat and add a creaminess to the curry.

 - Habanero or another spicy jelly.
+I love my habanero crab apple jelly.
 At home we often add a sweet mango chutney to finish curries at the table, spicy-hot jelly is a great substitute and a fun way for guests to control their own heat level.

 - Toasted coconut is optional, but adds a great texture and compliments the coconut milk used in the curry.